 - Fig. 1 Horizontal Base Mount: Each fan is shipped as standard in this arrangement.
 Motor at "A" position (12 o'clock) is standard. - Fig. 2 Horizontal Base Mount with motor at "C" or "G" position (3 or 9 o'clock).
 Mounting rails are recommended for this installation. - Fig. 3 Horizontal Ceiling Hung: In this installation the supports can be positioned for mounting the motor at "A" or "E" (12 or 6 o'clock). - Fig. 4 Horizontal Ceiling Hung with motor at "C" or "G" (3 or 9 o'clock).
 Mounting rails are recommended for this installation. - Fig. 5 Vertical Mount: Universal XQEI fans can be mounted vertically (ceiling hung or base mount) for either upward or downward airflow.
-Mounting rails are suggested for any vertical installation.
+Mounting rails are suggested for vertical installation for 100 Series, sizes 12 33.